callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 !["Comments from Youtube"](./dave_comments_yt.png)

-While it’s best to ignore Youtube comments, they made me curious: _**has the way Portnoy scores pizza changed?**_
+While it’s best to ignore Youtube comments, they made me curious: _**is Portnoy's giving higher scores?**_

 Suppose his scores have become more generous.
-Today’s 7.1 is yesterday’s 6.8.
-For pizzerias with older reviews, it means they’re being unfairly compared.
-There could be hundreds of great restaurants being overlooked simply because their review was done years ago.
+Today’s 7.1 is last year’s 6.8.
+For pizzerias with older reviews, it means they’d be unfairly compared.
+There could be hundreds of great restaurants overlooked simply because their review was done years ago.

-In this article, I analyzed Portnoy's scoring consistency to determine whether his scores had become more generous.
+In this article, I analyzed Portnoy's scoring consistency to see if his scores had become more generous over time.

 ### Collecting the data
 Before I could start, I needed his scores.
 To my surprise, I could not find an existing dataset.
 So, I went to the source: the [OneBite website](https://onebite.app/reviews/dave).
-After reviewing the Terms & Conditions, I used a Python script to collect the following information for every review:
+After reviewing the Terms & Conditions, I wrote a Python script to collect the following information for every review:

 1. Pizzeria Name
 2. Address